muktarrejvi/cybersecurity-portfolio/SSCPCert/extraNote.md

 - Allows users to continue personal use of the device

 It is commonly used in BYOD (Bring Your Own Device) environments to protect organizational data while preserving user privacy

+### Key Metric: Number of Reported Data Breaches

+The number of data breaches reported since implementation is a key metric used to evaluate the effectiveness of a new data encryption protocol.

+This metric directly indicates whether the protocol is successfully protecting sensitive data.

+**Rationale:**
+- Fewer breaches after implementation may suggest improved protection.
+- An increase or no change in breaches may indicate weaknesses in configuration, implementation, or complementary controls.
+- Should be evaluated alongside other security metrics for a comprehensive assessment.